openeuler-mirror/website-v2/web-ui/docs/en/other/privacy/README.md

 We may update this Statement from time to time according to changes of our services or data processing.
 If we update this Statement, we will publish the latest version of the Statement on the website, and it will take effect immediately upon its release.
 You are advised to review this Statement periodically for any changes.
 If we make any substantial changes to this Statement (any change of personal data we collect or we use for), we will notify you through appropriate channels and obtain your consent.

+## 9. How We Protect Children's Online Privacy

+Our services are open only to enterprises and individuals over the age of 14.

-## 9. How to Contact Us
+## 10. How to Contact Us

-If you want to contact us or exercise your rights, please contact us at <contact@openeuler.io>.
+If you want to contact us or exercise your rights, please contact us at **<contact@openeuler.io>**.

 Last updated: Aug, 2022